Workshop on September 21/22, 2023

 10:00 Start

-1. Introduction to natural and stimulated pollutant reduction processes, Dr. Petra Bombach
+1. Introduction to natural and stimulated remediation processes, Petra Bombach

-2. Investigation stages for pollutant degradation in contaminated sites – from qualitative degradation indication to quantitative remediation control, Dr. Heinrich Eisenmann
+2. Evidence for pollutant degradation in contaminated sites – from qualitative degradation to quantitative control of remediation, Heinrich Eisenmann

 10:45 In situ methods – Part 1: qualitative methods

-3. Pollutant Distribution Pattern & GC/MS screening for forensic examination and degradation exploration, Dr. Anko Fischer
+3. Contaminant ratios & GC/MS screening for forensic or MNA examinations, Anko Fischer

-4. Metabolite analyzes to investigate the BTEX & PAH degradation, Dr. Kevin Kuntze
+4. Metabolite analysis to prove BTEX & PAH degradation, Kevin Kuntze

 12:00 Lunch and lab demonstrations